WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * process as one of : automatically set, raw, speech, music
 * DSCP value to use
 * flag to indicating to use constant bit rate
+* optionally set a sinkID to periodically include in the media

 For each transmitted video stream, a way to set